nf-core/atacseq/docs/output.md

 ## Replicate-level analysis

-The library-level alignments associated with any given sample are merged at the replicate-level.
+The library-level alignments associated with any given sample are merged at the replicate-level and subsequently used for the downstream analyses.
+Sample names for the files created in the resulting output directories will have the '`.mRp.`' suffix to denote **m**erging at the **R**e**p**licate-level.

 1. **Alignment merging, duplicate marking and removal**

     *Software*:
     [picard](https://broadinstitute.github.io/picard/), [SAMtools](https://sourceforge.net/projects/samtools/files/samtools/)

     *Description*:
-    TODO.
+    Picard MergeSamFiles and MarkDuplicates are used in combination to merge the alignments, and for the re-marking and removal of duplicates.
+If you only have one library for any given replicate then the merging step isnt carried out because the library-level and replicate-level BAM files will be exactly the same.

     *Output directories*:
     * `bwa/replicate/`
-      Replicate-level, merged, coordinate sorted BAM files after the re-marking and removal of duplicates.
+      Replicate-level, merged, coordinate sorted `*.bam` files after the re-marking and removal of duplicates.

     * `bwa/replicate/flagstat/`
       Flagstat files associated with the final filtered merged BAM file.